rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 3. <strong>Register</strong> to see how many the system can accomodate when the system is widely announced to the public.

+   j2ee is the default user.

+   The <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Account.action?newAccountForm=">user registration link</a> is not on the landing page (Main Menu), but after a click of <strong>Sign In</strong>.

+   TODO: Variations in registration data from a file to load various users.

-4. <strong>Login</strong> to see what happens when everyone arrives at the same time (such as at a call center).
+4. <strong>Login</strong> to see what happens when everyone arrives at the same time (such as at a call center during start of shift).

 5. Log-off